Birmingham, AL Cost of Living (2026)

 Median Household Income: $56,000

-Birmingham has a cost of living index of 82, about 18% below the national average.
-The housing index is 58, well below the national baseline.
-A one-bedroom apartment in Birmingham rents for around $800 to $1,100 per month, and median home prices sit near $180,000.
-The median household income is approximately $48,000.
+Birmingham has a cost of living index of 90.3, about 9.7% below the national average.
+Housing runs below the national baseline, with a housing index of 76.1.
+Typical apartment rent is about $1,126 a month, and median home values are around $417,139.
+The median household income is approximately $56,000.
 Birmingham has a significant healthcare sector, with the University of Alabama at Birmingham and its affiliated hospital system being among the largest employers in the region, providing wages at the higher end of the local scale for medical professionals.

 Alabama has a progressive income tax that tops out at 5%.
 Birmingham charges an occupational tax of 1% on income earned within the city.
 Jefferson County previously had a county occupational tax, but that was repealed.
 The combined state and city burden is moderate.
 Sales tax in Jefferson County runs around 10%, including city and county levies, which is on the higher end nationally.